sheylaPozo/Capstone-Bakery/README.md

 ## 🤍 Acknowledgments

-- Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used
 - Microverse
 - Inspiration
+- Creative Commons

 ## 📝 License